photo Locations of visitors to this page

 I haven’t done much gaming in a while, but it appears that whenever I’m struck by a bad case of the first two things, I tend to retreat back into spurts of gaming.
 Mount and Blade is an easy game to pick up and then drop, repeatedly, with no plot or escalating “missions” to make you feel you have to finish right now.
 The game doesn’t even really have an ending, you could play forever.
 Anyway, I enjoy it.

 –In other news, after looking at, then deciding not to buy, another used van similar to the one he already has, hubby decided to just have his van painted.
-His van has had a bad case of flaking-off paint for some years, and it had reached the point of a lot of rust on the roof.
+His van has had a bad case of flaking-off paint for some years and had a lot of rust on the roof.
 Not attractive.
 The van itself still seems to run ok, which is kind of amazing, really … and now it looks all shiny and new.
 Well, kind of.
 At least it’s not a rusting hulk anymore.

-–During a couple of days where the sun was out and it felt like Spring - meaning I was in a fair mood - I did some weeding in the yard.
+–During a couple of days where the sun was out and it felt like Spring I did some weeding in the yard.
 The dirt patch near the front door had become a hive of weeds seemingly overnight.
 As I picked and shoveled them out, I came upon the realization that I don’t like empty dirt patches, and I don’t like tanbark ground cover.
-Oh sure, it’s pretty when new, but a few years later…plus, with all the leaves that fall here, when you try to rake them over the tanbark, half the tanbark comes with the leaves.
-It’s annoying.
-Not to mention, cats think it’s kitty-litter.
-So I decided rocks would be better.
-I cleaned up the area best I could, and dumped some extra tanbark leavings in another spot.
-We were going to get the river stones last week, but then hubby did the van-paint thing, so we put off the rocks for a moment.
-Which is probably good, since I’m a little undecided about whether I want just rocks or some big heavy potted plants in the middle, or that tree I’ve been talking about before.
-If a tree/pots, you’d need less rocks, see.
-Hmm.
-Well, we’ll see what I have the energy for, once another spurt of fair-mood activity hits me.
+Oh sure, it’s pretty when new, but a few years later…plus, with all the leaves that fall here, when you try to rake leaves over the tanbark, half the tanbark comes with the leaves.

 –Baby-kitty still seems determined to outlive his human owners.
 Ok, not really, since if he did, he’d be the oldest house cat EVER, but he is one determined senior kitty.
 Every time I think “uh oh, might be put-down time” he bounces back again and seems fine.
 A little wobbly and weak hipped, which means he’s beginning to have a hard time balancing while squatting in cat-litter (sigh) but … yup, he’s enjoying his time being the only cat in the house, and he means to enjoy it for as long as possible.

 –The constant stream of new allergies as I get older becomes more irritating all the time, especially when I don’t know what it is causing the problem for a long while.
-Sometimes I can itch so bad from something I’m scratching my back on the corner of a wall like a cat.
 And despite all the “free” detergents they have now, I seem to still have reactions from those now and then, too.
-I think I’m also at least mildly allergic to all the dust the maple tree leaves on our street put out - more contact than nose, but some of both.
+I think I’m at least mildly allergic to all the dust the sycamore tree leaves on our street put out - more contact than nose, but some of both.
 For instance, after weeding the front yard and stirring up a lot of that dust, I didn’t shower or change clothes, and later that day I had some bad contact rashes on the torso.
 I’d guess from the dust getting into my shirt and through to rub on my skin.
 A few hours after showering, it calmed down and by morning it was gone.
 Sigh.
 I should live in a bubble.

 Well, that’s enough babbling for one day.